IO500/io500/README-ISC20.txt

    io500_mpiargs='-np 2'
    io500_mpirun="mpiexec"

-It may also be desirable to update the setup_directories() function to create the top-level output directories for the test files.
+It may also be desirable to update the setup_directories() function to create the top-level output directories for the test files and set, e.g., striping parameters for Lustre.
-These are created before the test run for both C-App and IO500 script, and may hold directory and file layout parameters.
+These directories are created before the test run for both C-App and IO500 script, and may hold directory and file layout parameters.

 3) Create a batch submission file which executes the benchmark script.